totonga/access_ni_tdm_c_dll_with_dot_net/README.md

 }
 ````

-> NOTE: I did not figutre out how string channels work so the generated methods might be wrong.
+> NOTE: I did not figure out how string channels work so the generated methods might be wrong.